ragb/play-paypal/README.md

-play-paypal
+scala-paypal
 ==========

-Complete wrapper around Paypal REST API for Play Framework, written in Scala.
+Wrapper around paypal REST API in Scala using Akka Http and play-json.

+This is a fork of [play-paypal](https://github.com/alari/play-paypal).
+Most code and credits go there.